belcosta/Flight-with-us/README.md

 - if the backend do not correspond (server probably crashed), information about service being out of order is displayed

-- of course the whole site is responsive
+- the whole site is responsive

 ## Setup